top of page

 Timber frame construction

-NobelWood, sustainable radiata pine
+NobelWood, sustainable modified radiata pine

-Accoya, sustainable radiata pine
+Accoya, sustainable modified radiata pine

 Holonite, composite stone